Andru Peytha Mazhaiyil: Soundtrack

 The soundtrack was composed by Thayanban.

 Reception

-The Indian Express wrote, "Ashok Kumar exploited the twilight world between fact and fantasy pertaining to sex [..] and in Andru Peytha Mazhayil he uses from every weapon in his armoury to heighten the play-of-passion effect".
+N. Krishnaswamy of The Indian Express wrote, "Ashok Kumar exploited the twilight world between fact and fantasy pertaining to sex [..] and in Andru Peytha Mazhayil he uses from every weapon in his armoury to heighten the play-of-passion effect".
+Ashok Kumar had hoped that Smitha would win the National Film Award for Best Actress, but she did not.